My Disclaimer for laziness or permission to have fun?

 Once again, and always, I remember Steve Jobs’ thought:

-And as my favourite author/creative-critical contemplator Elizabeth Gilbert points out in her book Big Magic, I’m not suggesting we let go of all things we consider security; keep someting going that pays the bills, so that we can feed the creativity and fun-lover in us without pressuring THEM to have to pay the bills.
+And as my favourite author and creative-critical life contemplator Elizabeth Gilbert points out in her book Big Magic, I’m not suggesting we let go of all things we consider security; keep something going that pays the bills, so that we can feed the creativity and fun-lover in us without pressuring THEM to have to pay the bills.

 But: keep feeding the creativity and fun-lovers within, just because!